Package Leaflet:information for the patient

 Or

-There are different types of cholesterol in the blood, bad cholesterol (LDL-C) and good cholesterol (HDL-C).
+There are different types of cholesterol in the blood, "bad" cholesterol (LDL-C) and "good" cholesterol (HDL-C).

-Do not take Rosuvastatina Sandoz:
+Do not take Rosuvastatin Sandoz:

-If you find yourself in any of the above situations (or are unsure):
+If you are in any of the above situations (or are unsure), please consult your doctor again.

-If you find yourself in any of the above situations (or are unsure):
+If you are in any of the above situations (or are unsure), please consult your doctor again.

 Warnings and precautions